-ADS-B works by having an aircraft's transponder regularly broadcast its position, speed, and identification information to ATC, as well as other aircraft that have the ability to receive ADS-B data.
+ADS-B works by having an aircraft's transponder regularly broadcast its position, speed, and identification information to ATC, as well as to other aircraft that have the ability to receive ADS-B data.

 See the table below to learn about how Spidertracks and ADS-B technologies work differently.